We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 An electric ice box-style refrigerator was first introduced in the 1910s and companies began tweaking the design to be more suitable for households.

-Monitor top refrigerators came onto the scene in the late 1920s, with updated units filling kitchens in the 1930s.
-A small compressor laid on top of the small refrigerators.
-The refrigerators stood on four short legs and could be accompanied with a freezer, which was a new invention that decade.
+Monitor-top refrigerators came onto the scene in the late 1920s, with updated units filling kitchens in the 1930s.
+A small compressor lay on top of the small refrigerators.
+The refrigerators stood on four short legs and could be accompanied by a freezer, which was a new invention that decade.Â

-You can find refurbished monitor top refrigerators online for sale, but you’ll want to ensure your home electrical system is compatible with it.
+You can find refurbished monitor-top refrigerators online for sale, but you’ll want to ensure your home electrical system is compatible with it.Â

 Designing Your Perfect 1930s Kitchen

-The 1930s marked the start of the modern-day kitchen, so basing your design off of this era is a great way to pay homage to that history.
+The 1930s marked the start of the modern-day kitchen, so basing your design on this era is a great way to pay homage to that history.Â

-Keep in mind that if you want to incorporate vintage furniture and appliances into your kitchen as well, you’ll likely be paying more to make sure they are in working order and are compatible with your home.
+Keep in mind that if you want to incorporate vintage appliances into your kitchen as well, you’ll likely be paying more to make sure they are in working order and are compatible with your home.

 Doing a retro renovation is a fun way to create a staple room in your home.
 Choosing the right light fixtures and tile can give your kitchen the vintage feel you’re looking for.